Submit tasks at lightning speed with email templates

 Enabling templates

-1. Select the gear icon on the upper right corner of the Gmail interface.
+1. Select the gear icon in the upper-right corner of the Gmail interface.

 3. Select Advanced on the horizontal menu at the top.